cosmo-workspace/cosmo/docs/README.md

 ## Open Source WebIDE projects

-These are not comparable to COSMO; COSMO supports hosting of these WebIDEs as Container Images.
+These are NOT comparable to COSMO; **COSMO supports hosting these WebIDE containers**.

 | Projects | Description | Use in COSMO | Official Docker Hub |
 |:---|:---|:---|:---|